CMU-IDS-2022/final-project-dunder-mifflin-paper-company/Report.md

 The government response dashboard shows a strong negative correlation between the extent of many government policy decisions (such as more stringent facial covering policies and restrictions on gatherings) and COVID 19 cases 40-50 days in the future.
 Such a delay (in the number of days) is expected, since policies often take time in achieving their desired results.
 However, we do notice that this correlation is not the same across different regions in the United States, which hints towards other factors playing a role.

 ## Future Work

-A description of how your application could be extended or refined.

 In this project, we only use the COVID-19 dataset in the US as we aimed to cut down the scope to cover more in-depth analysis with interactive visualization components.
 With our preliminary results, our techniques are easily transferable to cover a global dataset.
 Besides, in the exploratory data analysis phase we are comparing data only in a per-state granularity.
 An interesting future work will be to re-perform our works on a finer regional granularity such as per-city or per-neighborhood.
 This will surely give us a more abundant dataset to compare with and thus lead to a higher quality result when finding attributes that are correlated with the COVID confirmed rate.